beemster/SocialSend/BOOTSTRAP.md

 The peers.dat contains the latest list of nodes to sync the blockchain from.
 So if you're getting syncing issues, see no nodes to sync to, this will fix it.

+For linux/unix the folder is $HOME/.send
+For windows the folder is called $HOME/AppData/something